lykmapipo/mock-express-request/README.md

 Nodejs library to mock [expressjs](https://github.com/strongloop/express/) http request based on [mock-req](https://github.com/diachedelic/mock-req)

-See [mock-express-response](https://github.com/lykmapipo/mock-express-response) for express http response mocking.
+See [mock-express-response](https://github.com/lykmapipo/mock-express-response) to mock express http response.

 *Note: The mocked request instance have the same properties and methods as an instance of express http request*